bnmnetp/everyday/_sources/2016/05/groupby.rst

         mylist = sorted([(line.strip().split('|')) for line in f], key=lambda x: x[1])

 Here again we employ the lambda function to provide the sort key for how we want my list to be sorted.
 With this small change we can get the correct report, organized by category.
+Modify the previous code to use the call to sorted and you will see that things are grouping and calculating correctly.

 Once you understand how to use it, the groupby operator is a powerful new tool for your programming toolbox.
 It is cleaner, easier to understand and less error prone than the old method.